nanettegirzi/AddressBook/README.md

 * Clone this repository to your desktop
 * Navigate to project folder on desktop
-* In terminal, inside project folder, type command "dotnet run"
+* In terminal, inside project folder, type command "dotnet resotore" "dotnet build", then "dotnet run"
 * Open browser and go to http://localhost:5000

 ## Specifications